TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 <!-- Deliver a full and relevant analysis of the design demonstrating that it should meet the constraints and accomplish the intended function.
 This analysis should be comprehensive and well articulated for persuasiveness. -->

 NUCLEO-L476RG is the microcontroller used since it what the team is most comfortable with.
-Also, the MCU fits the teams needs of being low power and having GPIO, ADC, TIMERS 80MHZ I2C, SPI, and PWM capabilities.
+Also, the MCU fits the teams needs of being low power and having GPIO, ADC, TIMERS, 80MHZ max clock, I2C, SPI, and PWM capabilities.
 THe proportional integral deferential controller will be implemented on the microcontroller ran on an 100ms interval [8].

 The purpose of the delay system is to not busy wait for a long duration.
 The system checks every millisecond, counting down from the delay value.
 This allow other processes to run between the millisecond checks/runs.
 The contrast is HAL_Delay() which uses a while loop checking how many ticks have past while is why the system is micro-tasked.
 Run interval is to repeatably run a task at a specific interval.
 The run timeout delays for a specific amount of time then runs the task.
 The run interval until will run a task specific interval until the until callback returns true.
 [8]